-Farmworker means a household whose Income is derived from farmwork in an amount not less than \$3,000 per year and which, at the time of initial occupancy at the project, has an Income at or below 50% of the area median gross income.
+Farmworker means a household whose Income is derived from farmwork in an amount not less than \$3,000 per year.
 See Glossary for a complete definition of "farmwork."
 All housing units subject to the Farmworker Housing Commitment must be rented to qualifying Farmworker households at initial project occupancy.